PythonOptimizers/cysparse/doc/source/sparse_matrix_formats.rst

 Sparse Matrix Formats
 =====================

+[THIS SECTION IS VERY DETAILED AND IS PROBABLY NOT INTENDED FOR THE COMMON USER]

 This section describes the sparse matrix storage schemes available in :program:`Cysparse`.
 In the next sections, we cover sparse matrix creation, population, view and conversion.